Nicole Scherzinger Flaunts Sparkly Dress And Incredible Figure While In Hong Kong

 She went on to become the lead singer of the hugely successful Pussycat Dolls.
 Their debut album, PCD, sold over nine million copies worldwide and achieved six singles — “Don’t Cha,” “Stickwitu,” “Beep,” “Buttons,” “I Don’t Need a Man,” and “Wait a Minute.”

 The album was supported by a world tour that went by the same name.
 It consisted of two dates in Asia and 22 in Europe.
-Rihanna was their support act for selected dates in Europe.
+Rihanna was their support act for select dates in Europe.

-Their second studio album Doll Domination was another worldwide success and had an even bigger world tour with a total of 50 shows that went across four continents — Europe, Asia, North America, and Oceania.
+Their second studio album, Doll Domination, was another worldwide success and had an even bigger world tour with a total of 50 shows that went across four continents — Europe, Asia, North America, and Oceania.
 Lady Gaga and Ne-Yo served as support acts for certain European dates.

 In 2011, Scherzinger released her debut solo album, Killer Love.
-It contained the U.K. No. 1 single “Don’t Hold Your Breath” and top three singles “Poison” and “Right There.”
+It contained the U.K. No. 1 single “Don’t Hold Your Breath” and top three singles “Poison,” and “Right There.”
 The album went gold there and peaked at No. 8.
-Three years later, she released her second studio album, Big Fat Lie which went top 20.
+Three years later, she released her second studio album, Big Fat Lie, which went top 20.

-As a lead artist, Nicole has achieved five top 10 singles in the U.K.
+As a solo artist, Nicole has achieved five top 10 singles in the U.K.

-Not only an established pop star, but she also acts.
+Not only is she an established pop star, but she also acts.
 Scherzinger has appeared in the following movies — Men In Black 3, Moana, Dirty Dancing, and Ralph Breaks The Internet.
 She also appeared in an episode of My Wife and Kids.

 On Instagram, she has over 3.7 million followers while on Twitter she has over 5.4 million.
 On Facebook, her page has been liked by over 7.6 million users.